IPTinCan Documentation

 Input modes

 • Push-to-Talk (PTT) — Hold a configurable key to transmit.
-Default: V.

 • Voice Activity Detection (VAD) — Automatic transmission when you speak.
 Adjustable sensitivity threshold.